UK markets scramble to price in 2014 rate rise after Carney warning

+* Mitsubishi CEO sees 10 pct Indonesia market share in 3 years

-LONDON Investors braced on Friday for a UK interest rate hike later this year, pushing sterling to five-year highs and hurting property stocks, after the head of the Bank of England said rates may rise sooner than markets predict.
+LONDON, June 13 Investors priced in a rise in UK interest rates as soon as year-end on Friday, sending sterling to five-year highs and hitting property stocks, after the Bank of England chief said rates could rise sooner than markets expected.

-Governor Mark Carney's surprisingly stark warning late on Thursday prompted investors to bring forward expectations for a first BoE rate hike by nearly four months, to December from the first quarter of 2015.
+Governor Mark Carney's surprisingly stark warning late on Thursday prompted investors to bring forward expectations for a first BoE rate hike to before the end of this year, from the first quarter of 2015.

 "The BoE seems to be slightly ahead of the Fed as far as rate hikes are concerned," said Lutz Karpowitz, currency analyst at Commerzbank.
 "Macro data is likely to attract particular attention over the coming months.
 Anything pointing towards a possible rate hike would then support the pound further."

-Britain faces an election in May 2015 in which living standards and the cost of housing are expected to be major issues.

-The comments from Carney, who until recently was of the view that rates would be kept lower for longer to ensure a broad-based recovery, sent London's main share index down 1 percent, with housebuilders Persimmon and Barratt Developments both losing between 6-7 percent.

-Sterling hit a fresh 5 1/2-year high in a trade-weighted basket of currencies, rising to 88.2.
+Sterling hit a fresh 5-1/2 year high on a trade-weighted basket of currencies, rising to 88.1.
 Britain's recovery has pushed the index 8 percent higher over the past year as investors priced in growing chances of rate hikes by the BoE.

-The euro fell to 79.765 pence, its lowest since November 2012.
-The euro has shed nearly 2 percent since the ECB cut rates last Thursday.
+The euro fell to 79.85 pence, down 0.2 percent on the day, and its lowest since November 2012.
+The euro has shed 1.8 percent since the ECB cut interest rates last Thursday.

 The diverging UK and European policy outlooks have pushed the difference in yields between British and German 10-year government bonds to its widest since 1997.